Cox's Bazar Express

 Track Gauge

-1,676 mm broad gauge (with dual-gauge sections from Dhaka to Chittagong allowing metre-gauge through-services)
+1,676 mm broad gauge (5 ft 6 in) — Indian subcontinent standard, with dual-gauge sections between Dhaka and Chittagong allowing metre-gauge (1,000 mm) through-services via Akhaura

 Braking Technology